search icon

 • Avoid symbols like hyphens and numbers if possible.

-• Choose a name that you’re willing to keep in the long term.
-Domain name changes can affect your marketing efforts, SEO ranking, and more.
+• Choose a name that the business can keep in the long term.
+Domain name changes can affect a company’s marketing efforts, SEO ranking, and more.

 Other Names for a Domain Name

 The term “domain name” is a relatively universal title, so it really doesn’t have any other names.
-However, domain names are sometimes confused with urls, but like we mentioned earlier, they aren’t the same.
+However, domain names are sometimes confused with URLs, but as explained above, they aren’t the same.

 Domain Name Extensions